 The output section for printing outgoing data.

-The memory for the input numbers and for the intermediate results would consist of several columns composed of cogwheels that had ten positions, corresponding to ten decimal places.
-The data was transferred from the central memory to the arithmetic unit where one of the four arithmetic operations could be performed by a mechanical process.
-In each elementary instruction the number stored on one column could be combined according to one of the four operations with that of another column and the result placed on a third column.
-A program was then made up of a sequence of elementary instructions that specified the arithmetic operations to be performed on the initial or partial data.
-The whole calculation process, or rather the program, had to be encoded through the holes properly prepared on the punch cards.
-The latter were subdivided by Babbage into:
+The memory for the input numbers and for the intermediate results would consist of several columns composed of toothed wheels that had ten positions, corresponding to the ten decimal figures.
+The data were transferred from the central memory to the arithmetic unit where it was possible to perform one of the four arithmetic operations with a mechanical procedure.
+In each elementary instruction the number stored on a column could be combined according to one of the four operations with that of another column and the result placed on a third column.
+A program was therefore made up of a sequence of elementary instructions that specified the arithmetic operations to be carried out on the initial or partial data.
+The whole calculation process, or rather the program, had to be coded through the holes appropriately prepared on the perforated cards.
+The latter were divided by Babbage into:

 Card Number: where the holes represented the different digits of a number.